 Over the last decade, a high migration rate has offset the impact of an ageing population as the average Australian lives longer.
 It’s also helped sustain a quarter century of uninterrupted economic growth.
 This performance recently became the world's longest recession-free growth period for any developed economy in modern times.

-While living in the UK we also saw first hand the benefits that come with a larger economy.
-Regular readers of this blog may recall that shortly after our arrival in London, the UK’s population passed 60 million for the first time.
+While living in the UK we also saw first-hand the benefits of a larger economy.
+Regular readers of this blog may recall that shortly after we arrived in London, the UK’s population passed 60 million for the first time.
 A larger population increased the availability of all manner of goods, funded an impressive array of infrastructure and supported a bewildering array of cultural experiences including London’s famous West End theatre district.

 No comments: